davidrequena/search_pubmed_pymed/README.md

 Third, the maximum number of results desired.

 I'm including an example of the output table.

+### LIMITATIONS
+This script truncates the titles and abstracts when the text has italics or special characters.
+For better results, check my other script search_pubmed_entrez.

 ### CREDITS
 I used the following links as references: